comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Discovery of data vault

-In this section, we introduce a discovery approach for traversing over Solid data vaults as discussed in [](#solid).
+In this section, we introduce a novel discovery approach for traversing over Solid data vaults as discussed in [](#solid).

 #### Intuitive description